Wedding Day Tips

 • Chat to your speech givers and prep them about these points ahead of time.

-An unplugged wedding has become increasingly popular and something I highly recommend you consider.
+An unplugged wedding for certain key moments (see below the 4 key moments) has become increasingly popular and something I highly recommend you consider as I want you to have the best wedding images.

-This involves you asking guests to not use their phones, tablets or cameras to create a more immersive and present experience for the couple and their guests.
+An unplugged wedding is simple and involves a direct request from you as the couple politely requesting guests to not use their phones, tablets or cameras to create a more immersive and present experience for you the couple and your guests.
 This can involve turning off devices, switching them to silent, or even putting them away entirely.

-Unfortunately I’ve captured many images ruined by guests using phones, tablets and cameras during key moments at a wedding and even with my professional editing skills and using AI, it’s often a very difficult or in many cases impossible fix and there’s a really simple way to avoid it - have an unplugged wedding, especially during four key moments…
+I’ve captured many images sadly ruined by guests using phones, tablets and cameras during key moments at a wedding.
+It’s increased over the years to the point where I now feel it necessary to write this and recommend going unplugged to parts of your celebrations.
+Even with my professional photo editing skills and using AI, it’s often very difficult or in many cases impossible to fix and there’s a really simple way to avoid it - have an unplugged wedding, especially during four key moments -

-From a photography perspective, there are four key moments where guests being unplugged really helps in terms of capturing the best images -
+From a photography perspective, there are four key moments where guests being unplugged really helps in terms of capturing the best images for you -

 Ceremony